SankarMadhushankha/Selenium-Practice_TestLeaf/README.md

 # Selenium-Practice_TestLeaf
- Conductingtests ontheTestLeaf website using Selenium WebDriver, managed with Mavendependencies, andexe cuted within the IntelliJ IDEA environment.
+ Conducting tests on the TestLeaf website using Selenium WebDriver, managed with Maven dependencies, and executed within the IntelliJ IDEA environment.